YouKhanjar/YouKhanjar/README.md

 ### Hi there 👋
+My name is Youness Khanjar.
+I am currently completing a Master's degree in Applied Mathematics at Université Paul Sabatier in Toulouse, France.
+I am developping my skills in machine learning, deep learning and programing.
+Here you can take a glance at some of the projects I have been working on:
 <!--
 **YouKhanjar/YouKhanjar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.